Financial Aid Programs

 Timeframe

-Students who approach 120% of their maximum timeframe will receive a warning notification from the Financial Aid Office advising them of their status and remaining eligibility.
+Students who approach 120% of their maximum timeframe will receive a warning notification from the Financial Aid and Scholarships Office advising them of their status and remaining eligibility.

 Cumulative GPA

-Financial aid recipients are required to show progress toward degree completion by earning a cumulative grade point average as indicated below.
-Please note that these standards may be separate from academic standards that apply to your standing within your academic program.
+Financial aid recipients are required to demonstrate progress toward degree completion by earning a cumulative grade point average (GPA) as indicated below.

-Remedial courses: Non-credit (NC) remedial courses are not included in the cumulative GPA.
+- Remedial courses: Non-credit (NC) remedial courses are not included in the cumulative GPA.
+However, if this causes a student to not meet SAP, they can appeal by demonstrating successful completion of these courses.

 Financial Aid Warning Status